Does anyone read the fine print of an insurance policy? Not many!

 What Does Home Insurance Cover?

-Homeowners insurance offers protection for your house and its contents, helping you pay for the cost to repair or replace your house and belongings in the event of damage.
+Homeowners insurance offers protection for your house and its contents, helping you pay for the cost of repairing or replacing your house and belongings in the event of damage.

-It also offers liability protection for accidents happen inside your house.
+It also offers liability protection for accidents that happen inside your house.

-Like any insurance, a home insurance policy only covers damage that occurred as a result of a covered loss.
+Like any insurance, a home insurance policy only covers damage that occurred due to a covered loss.

 What to Know When Choosing